RSA Queensland – Responsible Service of Alcohol Queensland Online Course – OLGR Approved – SITHFAB201

 Is there an exam?
 How am I assessed?

 Assessment details for each course are clearly listed on each course pages under the heading” How am I assessed”.
-Each course contains online assessment which includes multiple choice, True or False or written answer (not all courses).
-Some of our courses include offline assessment.
-Details of the offline assessments are clearly detailed on the course page.
+Each course contains online assessment which includes multiple choice.
+Please read the assessment tab for this course.
+There are NO refunds if you fail to read how the assessment works..

 How will I know if I got the question right?